-Research program intended to help Canadians survive sudden cardiac arrest shows promising results
+Research program intended to help Canadians survive sudden cardiac arrest expands to all 10 Canadian provinces

 Survival rates double in study sites, thousands of lives likely saved

-A research initiative that aims to save the lives of thousands of people who go into cardiac arrest outside of a hospital setting is celebrating its one-year anniversary, and the preliminary results are promising.
+A research initiative that aims to save the lives of thousands of people who go into cardiac arrest outside of a hospital setting is celebrating its three-year anniversary.

-The Canadian Resuscitation Outcomes Consortium (CanROC), which began last December, is a five-year research initiative designed to improve survival rates for people who go into cardiac arrest at home or in a public place other than a hospital.
+The Canadian Resuscitation Outcomes Consortium (CanROC) is a five-year research initiative designed to improve survival rates for people who go into cardiac arrest at home or in a public place outside of a hospital.
 The project received $3 million in funding from the Canadian Institutes of Health Research and the Heart and Stroke Foundation.

-The project addresses a pressing need: an estimated 40,000 cardiac arrests occur outside of a hospital setting in Canada each year, with between 80 and 85 per cent of these cases happening outside the home in a public setting.
-Although in some communities the survival from out-of-hospital cardiac arrests approaches 15 per cent, in most communities, fewer than 10 per cent of people will survive and be discharged from the hospital.
+The project addresses a pressing need: an estimated 40,000 cardiac arrests occur outside of a hospital setting in Canada each year, with between 80 and 85 per cent of these cases happening in the home and the rest in a public setting.
+Although in some communities the survival from out-of-hospital cardiac arrests approaches 15 per cent, in most communities, fewer than 10 per cent of people who are treated by paramedics will survive and be discharged from the hospital.